 This includes access to different markets and more opportunities for expansion.
 For example, if the market is already saturated in the home country, opening a foreign subsidiary in a country with less competition can provide opportunities for increased revenue.

-Therefore, setting up a foreign subsidiary can help your business continue growing when remaining only in your home country will stifle growth.
+In other words, setting up a foreign subsidiary can help your business continue growing when remaining only in your home country might stifle growth.

 2. Streamlined processes in host countries